loomchild/bountyfunding/README.md

 #### Using WSGI in Production on Apache HTTPD

-* Open additional port on localhost interface (for security reasons).
+* Open additional port, but only on localhost interface (for security reasons; additionally I recommend using a firewall to block access to this port from the outside).
 Add the following line to Apache configuration file (/etc/apache2/ports.conf on Debian):

 		Listen 127.0.0.1:5000